-Study of simulation as it relates to applications that use game engines or related programming environments to simulate a concept, behavior, or interaction.
-Exploration includes a survey of several programming environments.
-Course work includes use of many well known simulation development tools, algorithms, and structures to create simulation applications.
-3 Credits (3 Lecture) Prerequisite(s): CIT214 and CIT360.
-Fall Only.
+A study of simulation as it relates to applications that use game engines or related programming environments to simulate a concept, behavior, or interaction.
+Students will recognize the role of human computer interactions (HCI) in the implementation of effective simulations.
+Introduction to various actual simulations on and off-campus.
+The course work includes use of a simulation development tool, algorithms, and structures to create simulation applications.
+3 Credits (3 Lecture) Prerequisite(s): CIT214 and CIT360 or CIT324 and CIT360.
+Spring Only.

 Advanced Topics in Computer Simulation and Game

 Advanced study of the emerging issues in simulation and gaming.
 Possible topics include, but are not limited to, optimization, human computer interface, artificial intelligence, interactive storytelling, graphics in various platforms, console technologies.
-The topics covered will be incorporated within a simulation or gaming application.
-3 Credits (3 Lecture) Prerequisite(s): CIT214 and CIT260.
+The topics covered will be incorporated within a research article or simulation or gaming proof of concept.
+3 Credits (3 Lecture) Prerequisite(s): CIT419.
 Spring Only.

 Gaming and Simulation Capstone

-Applied learning experience in which game design and programming knowledge gained from previous courses are used to design, create, and implement a new game.
+Applied learning experience in which game design and programming knowledge gained from previous courses are used to design, create, and implement a new interactive and engaging experience.
 Course work includes documentation of all aspects of the game creation, from its inception state to its completed and tested state.
-3 Credits (3 Lecture) Prerequisite(s): CIT246 and CIT312 and CIT360.
+A colloquium presentation allows the student the ability to share their project and experience with the entire college.
+3 Credits (3 Lecture) Prerequisite(s): CIT351 and CIT412.
 (Writing Enriched) Fall Only.

 Information Security Forensics and Incident Response